 Well, hopefully the pasta was success and your plate looks like mine did below.
 I have to admit this was after my second serving Overall, with the bag size of shrimp that we purchased it will make about 4 “man-sized” portions.
 We almost always have leftovers which is even better!

 Hope this was helpful.
 If you like it, let me know.
 If you don’t, blame Jeremy If you added anything or changed up the recipe a bit, share with all.
-And if this recipe wasn’t enough, I also have a simple and easy chicken pasta recipe as well.
+And if this recipe wasn’t enough, be sure to check out Jeremy’s crock pot pulled pork recipe or how to make applesauce.
 Love to hear some feedback.
 Enjoy!

 Incoming search terms: